D0bledore/ShowcaseTZ/README.md

   - Creates a timeless, newspaper-like feel
   - Allows images and videos to stand out

-This color scheme and design approach creates a simple yet engaging platform to explore Tanzanian culture and personal experiences.
+This design approach creates a simple yet engaging platform to explore Tanzanian culture and personal experiences.

 ### Typography